 ESL Instructor.
-An ESL instructor is a non-tenure track faculty member who provides academic English as a second language instruction.
+An ESL instructor is a professional faculty member who provides academic English as a second language instruction.

 Executive-in-Residence.
-An executive-in-residence is a non-tenured faculty member appointed for a fixed term based on noteworthy experience/credentials.
+An executive-in-residence is a professional faculty member appointed for a fixed term based on noteworthy experience/credentials.